Dry mouth during cancer treatmentChemotherapy - dry mouth; Radiation therapy - dry mouth; Transplant - dry mouth; Transplantation - dry mouth

 - Cut your food into small pieces to make it easier to chew.

-Drink at least 8 - 10 glasses of liquid each day (not including coffee, tea, or other drinks that have caffeine).
+Drink 8 to 12 cups (2 to 3 liters) of liquid each day (not including coffee, tea, or other drinks that have caffeine).

 - Drink liquids with your meals.